kvdomingo/analytics-data-engg-play/README.md

 4. Wait for the run to complete successfully.

 The datasets are now available in a local DuckDB file at `data/lake/duck.db`.
-To begin exploring the data, you can use the DuckDB CLI or spin up a Jupyter notebook.
+To begin exploring the data, you can use the DuckDB CLI, spin up a Jupyter notebook, or use Apache Superset.

 #### DuckDB CLI